sensu/sensu-alpha-documentation/README.md

 ## Overview

-Sensu 2.0 is distributed as 3
+Sensu 2.0 is a complete rewrite of Sensu in [Go](https://golang.org).

 ### sensu-backend